Q: Do cattle and buffalo live in groups? How many in a herd?

 A: AFCD receives complaints from different sources from time to time.
 These include local residents, farmers, road and park users, and other government departments such as Police, FEHD and LCSD.
 The reasons for complaint include the excrement produced by the animals which can cause smell and environmental nuisance, blocking local roads and disrupting traffic, and eating farmers’ crops.
 On rare occassions, there may be reports of buffalo or cattle causing injury to people or property.

 Q: What should I do if I see cattle or buffalo?

 A: Most of the time you do not need to do anything.
-If you see an animal which appears to be injured, sick or trapped, you can report it through the hotline at 1823.
+If you see an animal which appears to be injured, sick or trapped, you can report it through 1823.
 Generally the cattle and buffalo will not pose a threat to humans, but it is important not to disturb them, and to be aware that such large animals are potentially dangerous if they feel threatened.
 Please don’t frighten them by sudden movements or noise, and don’t try to touch them or get too close.
 Please do not try to feed them.
 Make sure to control your pet dogs so they don’t upset or frighten the cattle and buffalo.

 AFCD has been conducting publicity and education in collaboration with local NGOs about how to behave around these large animals.
 Pamphlets, posters and publicity on public transport in relevant areas give more information on this topic.

 Q: The cattle and buffalo seem very docile and they don’t disturb anybody.
 Why does AFCD need to do anything with them at all?